ArnaudDuhamel/Portoflio-Data-Analysis/referenceGroupReportFall2023/README.md

 To determine the number of students that failed, I added students that failed the mandatory assignments with those that failed the exam and/or the graded assignments.

-The two following tables have been included in the report:
+The two following tables have been included in the referense group report:

 <details>
   <summary>simplified table</summary>